Sabah Drabu

 Simple Tricks for Getting More Fiber in Your Diet

-This blog post will share some simple yet effective tricks and swaps that you can incorporate into your daily routine to easily up your fiber intake – no extra cooking or shopping required.
-So if you’re ready to start feeling your best self, settle down, and let’s dive right into some essential tips on getting more fiber.
+This blog post will share some simple yet effective tricks and swaps to incorporate into your daily routine to increase your fiber intake quickly—no extra cooking or shopping required.
+So, if you’re ready to start feeling your best self, settle down, and let’s dive right into how to get more fiber in your diet.

 About Fiber: Types and Benefits